emkinter/macos_security_cnssi/README.md

 # macOS Security Compliance Project (mSCP) cnssi-1253 Baseline Creation

-This project allows for the creation of cnssi-1253 Overlay Baseline in the [macOS Security Compliance Project](https://github.com/usnistgov/macos_security).
-A requirement is that you have cloned the macos_security and the macOS_Security_cnssi git repositories on your macOS System and they are located in the same directory.
+This project allows for creating cnssi-1253 Overlay Baseline in the [macOS Security Compliance Project](https://github.com/usnistgov/macos_security).
+A requirement is that you have cloned the macos_security and the macOS_Security_cnssi git repositories on your macOS System, and locate them in the same directory.

-This README file describes two part to creating a cnssi-1253 baseline for the macOS Security Compliance Project (mSCP).
-They are listed here in reverse cronological order as the creation of a cnssi-1253 baseline for a newOS is most common.
+This README file describes three sections.
+They are listed here in reverse chronological order, as creating a cnssi-1253 baseline for a newOS is most common.
 * [Creating a new cnssi-1253 baseline for a newOS](#creating-a-new-cnssi-1253-baseline-for-a-newos)
 * [Create the mapping files from the original cnssi-1253 pdf](#create-the-mapping-files-from-the-original-cnssi-1253-pdf)
 * [Project Implementation](#project-implementation)